 Many cruisers rush from island to island and country to country, often just doing some shopping and joining an organized tour before hopping on to the next harbor.
-Traveling so fast, they remain outsiders and get the superficial tourist’s view of a place: snapshots of pretty beaches, overpriced meals at waterfront restaurants and maybe some organized ‘traditional’ dancing and singing.
+Traveling so fast, they remain outsiders and get the superficial tourist’s view of a place: snapshots of pretty beaches, overpriced meals at waterfront bars and restaurants and maybe some organized ‘traditional’ dancing and singing.
 One island paradise blurs into the next and in hindsight the turquoise anchorages and smiling faces of the locals all seem similar.
 Those who travel slowly have the chance to get a deeper insight, experience cultures and make friends, the downside is that looking behind the scenes often reveals some ugly aspects of the seemingly perfect paradise.

 We are definitely slow travelers.
 When we arrive at a new location it takes about a week until we feel that we’ve got our bearings and we then start exploring when others already rush off again in search of new adventures.
 If we like a place we stay for weeks or even months, getting to know the people and their culture and exploring nature and wildlife.
 We tend to avoid popular anchorages and big towns, instead we anchor mostly in remote bays or next to little villages.
 Hitch-hiking’s a great way to get to talk to people and to make new friends.
 Quite often the locals in such areas are still genuinely interested in meeting people from far-away countries and we’ve experienced some fabulous hospitality.
 Villagers that would be considered poor by western standards have sent us off loaded with bags of fruit from their gardens or even opened their humble homes for us and made us join the family meal.
 Faced with such generosity we still find it hard not to cringe when we encounter mountain-high cultural barriers chatting with them.
 How to react when they cook tiny lobsters for dinner?
 What to say when they proudly present their ten kids in an overpopulated country?
 What to do about the batteries on the rubbish pile behind the house?